Kevin Johns: Early coaching career

 Johns graduated from the University of Dayton, where he played quarterback for Flyers.
 He was an assistant coach for seven seasons at Northwestern under head coaches Randy Walker and Pat Fitzgerald, as well as two seasons at FCS Richmond.

 Indiana

 In 2011, he accepted the co-offensive coordinator position at Indiana under new head coach Kevin Wilson.
 From 2014 to 2016, Johns served as the offensive coordinator for the Hoosiers.

 Western Michigan

 In 2017, Johns joined the staff of Tim Lester as offensive coordinator and quarterbacks coach for the Western Michigan Broncos football team.

 Texas Tech

 In 2018, Johns joined the staff of Kliff Kingsbury as offensive coordinator and receivers coach at Texas Tech University.
 At the conclusion of the 2018 season Kingsbury and his coaching staff, including Johns, was fired by Texas Tech.

 Memphis

 In 2019, Johns became the offensive coordinator and quarterbacks coach at the University of Memphis.

 Duke

 On January 5, 2022, Johns joined Mike Elko's inaugural staff at Duke as the offensive coordinator and quarterbacks coach.
+Following the departure of Elko at the conclusion of the 2023 season, Johns was not retained by new head coach Manny Diaz.